onbloc/gno-token-resource/README.md

 ## How to add your token

 See the [Contributing Guide](./CONTRIBUTING.md) for instructions on adding token resources and validating your changes.

-## JSON validation

-Token resource JSON files are validated against JSON schemas on every pull request and push to `main`.
-See [`docs/json-validation-guidelines.md`](./docs/json-validation-guidelines.md) for the enforced rules, schema coverage, and how to run the validation locally.

 ## Disclaimer